antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ## Experiments TP53; Molecule of the year 1994

-The well-described tumor suppressor function of p53 primarily relies on transcriptional activation of these target genes and their ability to mitigate the consequences of damaged DNA.
+Nearly half of human malignancies harbor mutations in tumor suppressor gene p53, mutations that facilitate and promote metastasis, tumorigenesis, and resistance to apoptosis.

-Nearly half of human malignancies harbor mutations in p53  that facilitate and promote metastasis, tumorigenesis, and resistance to apoptosis.
+These mutations generally lead to loss of DNA binding and an inability to transactivate canonical anti proliferative p53 target genes.

-These mutations generally lead to loss of DNA binding and an inability to transactivate canonical anti proliferative p53 target genes.5 Genotoxic chemotherapeutics, like doxorubicin and etoposide, are clinically relevant activators of wild-type p53, but the potential risk of resistance and secondary malignancies due to increased mutational burden remains a significant concern.Given the powerful tumor suppression abilities of p53, restoration of the p53-regulated transcriptome without inducing additional DNA damage represents an intriguing approach for development of anticancer strategies and therapeutics.
+Genotoxic chemotherapeutics, like doxorubicin and etoposide, are clinically relevant activators of wild-type p53, but the potential risk of resistance and secondary malignancies due to increased mutational burden remains a significant concern.
+Given the powerful tumor suppression abilities of p53, restoration of the p53-regulated transcriptome without inducing additional DNA damage represents an intriguing approach for development of anticancer strategies and therapeutics.
 Nongenotoxic, small molecule activation of the p53 pathway has been proposed as a potential solution.